Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$: Abstract

 \section{Abstract}

 Motivated by the recent discovery of superconductivity in La$_3$Ni$_2$O$_7$ under high pressure, we explore its potential charge and spin instabilities through combined model analysis and first-principles calculations.
-Taking into account the negative charge-transfer nature of high valence nickel, a fully correlated two-cluster model identifies a lattice-coupled rocksalt-type charge instability characterized by substantial fluctuations of oxygen holes.
+Taking into account the small charge-transfer nature of high valence nickel, a fully correlated two-cluster model identifies a lattice-coupled charge instability characterized by substantial short-range fluctuations of oxygen holes.
 This instability is corroborated by density-functional-theory plus $U$ calculations that also reveal a strong tendency towards concurrent antiferromagnetic ordering.
 The charge, spin, and associated lattice instabilities are significantly suppressed with increasing external pressure, contributing to the emergence of superconductivity in pressurized La$_3$Ni$_2$O$_7$.
 Carrier doping is found to effectively suppress these instabilities, suggesting a viable strategy to stabilize a superconducting phase under ambient pressure.

 \emph{Introduction.} The electronic phase diagram of cuprate high-temperature superconductors exhibits a plethora of complex ordering phenomena characterized by comparable energy scales or ordering temperatures~\cite{Keimer2015}.
-These intertwined, often competing orders arise from strong electronic correlations and encompass various symmetry-breaking orders such as charge-density waves and spin-density waves.
+These intertwined, often competing orders arise from strong electronic correlations and encompass various symmetry-breaking orders such as charge and spin density waves.
 Unraveling the complex interplay between these orders and superconductivity is pivotal for deepening our understanding of unconventional superconductors and correlated materials more broadly, and remains a central theme in ongoing experimental and theoretical studies~\cite{Fradkin2015,Tranquada1995,Ghiringhelli2012,Comin2016,Frano2020}.